dcos/demos/1.8/fintrans/README.md

 #### Recent transactions dashboard

-One consumer of the transactions we stored in Kafka is a combination of InfluxDB and Grafana, using Grafana as the visual frontend, showing a breakdown of average and total transaction volume per city for the past hour.
+One consumer of the transactions we stored in Kafka is a combination of InfluxDB and Grafana, called the [influx-ingest](influx-ingest/) consumer.
+This consumer uses Grafana as the visual frontend, showing a breakdown of average and total transaction volume per city for the past hour.

 Now, to see the recent financial transaction streaming in, locate the Grafana dashboard at `$PUBLIC_AGENT_IP:13000` (note: you might need to [find out the IP of the public agent](https://dcos.io/docs/1.8/administration/locate-public-agent/ first) and log in with: `admin`/`admin`.
 Next, load the prepared [Grafana dashboard](influx-ingest/grafana-dashboard.json) and you should see something like this: